xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 - Objects inside `./GameSessionManager/AreaManagerData/None/Data/Content/AreaObjectManager/GameObject/objects`.
 Tip: With `Shift+G`, you can select the parent of an object.
 You'll find it useful.

+For the gamedata.xml, you'll need to have the assets.xml extracted in your rda folder (because they use GUIDs there...).
+And be warned, importing it can take some time (and blender will freeze during this).
+If you want to see progress updates, open the system console before importing.
 To export, select either the ISLAND_FILE (for rd3d.xml) or the ISLAND_GAMEDATA_FILE (for gamedata.xml) and click export.

 # Troubleshooting
 The anno files are complicated and things can go wrong, here's how to figure out what's wrong.